sdimakis/summeR-bootcamp-2023/README.md

 # summeR-bootcamp-2022

-This website contains materials for the UO R Bootcamp: a 3-day introductory R workshop developed by the [Department of Psychology](https://psychology.uoregon.edu/) at the University of Oregon.
+This repo contains materials for the UO R Bootcamp: a 3-day introductory R workshop developed by the [Department of Psychology](https://psychology.uoregon.edu/) at the University of Oregon.

 The full website is available here: INSERT URL HERE.